A man holding a blue sponge and the text “Chlorine Shock”.

 It has the following limitations:

 • It does not kill bacteria or other pathogens in the water by itself.
-You must use sanitizers like chlorine or bromine to disinfect your hot tub.
+It would help if you used sanitizers like chlorine or bromine to disinfect your hot tub.

 • It only works well in cold water or challenging water conditions.